 The environmental consequence to soils and terrain as a result of soil erosion, loss of topsoil and soil compaction caused by site clearing and construction for the Project is rated as low.
-The construction of the Smith Creek ASP on TSMV lands will add to these predicted effects in the RSA.
-Similar mitigation as described for the Project will be applied to the Smith Creek ASP when it is developed.
-Taking into account existing conditions described in Section 3.2.5.1 and future projects or activities, the cumulative effects to soils and terrain are expected to equal to or less than that experienced in similar developments in the RSA and are expected to result in a low environmental consequence.
+The construction of the Resort Centre on TSMV lands will add to these predicted effects in the RSA.
+Similar mitigations as described for The Project will be applied to that project when it is developed.
+Taking into account existing conditions described in Section 6.3.1 and future projects or activities, the cumulative effects to soils and terrain are expected to equal to or less than that experienced in similar developments in the RSA and are expected to be low in magnitude.